 Domestic noise and noisy neighbours

-The council also investigates neighbour noise problems.
-Excessive noise in residential areas can originate from a wide range of sources including radio, TV, pets, alarms, parties, carrying out of household chores, people noise, DIY and more.
+Excessive noise in residential areas can come from a wide range of sources including radio, TV, pets, alarms, parties, doing housework, people noise and DIY.

-If you have a domestic noise complaint, where possible, you should try to resolve the issue with your neighbour, they may not realise the effect they are having.
+If you have a domestic noise complaint, where possible, you should try to resolve the issue with your neighbour - they may not realise the effect they are having.
 If your neighbour is a tenant you may wish to discuss the matter with their landlord as the tenant may be in breach of their tenancy agreement.
-If you feel this is not appropriate or if you think your neighbour may react angrily to your concern then you can report it online or by contacting our private sector housing team using the contact details below.
+If you feel this is not appropriate or if you think your neighbour may react angrily to your concern, you can report it using the form below.

 It helps if you can keep a record of instances of excessive noise.
 This record should include times, times, dates, durations and origin of the noise.
 You should also keep a record of any correspondence you have with your neighbour regarding the noise complaint.
 If we find that a nuisance exists then appropriate actions can be taken.

-We encourage anyone who feels the need to report noise issues to us to supply us with their details.
-The identity of the complainant will remain confidential however this point of contact will allow a more detailed enquiry to be undertaken.
+We encourage anyone who reports noise issues to us to give their details.
+Your identity will remain confidential; however, this point of contact will allow us to carry out a more detailed enquiry.
 Remaining anonymous will severely limit how an enquiry can be progressed.

 0191 433 2350